jpniederer/Dev-eryday/_drafts/2017-7-30-Weekly-Update-July-23-29.markdown

 Currents
 --------
+**Course(s):** [React Nanodegree][rnd]

 **PluralSight Course(s):** [Implementing and Securing an API with ASP.NET Core][core], [Domain-Driven Design Fundamentals][ddd], [Advanced React.js][arjs]

 **Book(s):** *[Smalltalk Best Practice Patterns][sbp]*, *[Tao of Seneca][tao]*

 On the Next...
 --------
+This week I will submit my myreads homework assignment for review.
+I forked the repo early in the week and made some good progress on the project over the weekend.
+I'm going to hit it hard this week and try to make get the first project in the books.

 [fun]: https://app.pluralsight.com/library/courses/csharp-applying-functional-principles/table-of-contents
 [core]: https://app.pluralsight.com/library/courses/aspdotnetcore-implementing-securing-api/table-of-contents